-Although some studies say that alcohol increases a person’s “good cholesterol “levels, that information is not a license to drink without consideration, especially when taken any of the medications prescribed for high cholesterol.
-For every “positive” health benefit provided by alcohol, at least one “negative” comes along.
+Although some research studies suggest that drinking alcohol increases a person’s “good cholesterol” levels, such information is not a license to drink without consideration, especially when taking any of the medications prescribed for high cholesterol.
+For every “positive” health benefit provided by alcohol, at least one “negative” will balance any outcome.

-Both statin drugs such as Lipitor, Crestor, or Zocor and heavy drinking can damage the liver.
-Obviously, when they are done at the same time, the damage can be more serious.
-But consuming alcohol and cholesterol medications together also involves your liver in a different way.
+Statin drugs, such as Lipitor, Crestor, or Zocor, and heavy drinking can both damage the liver.
+Obviously, when done simultaneously, the damage can be more serious.
+Consuming alcohol and cholesterol medications involves your liver in an additional physical reaction.

-Your liver breaks down and processes the alcohol FIRST, before the drug.
-This means that the medication stays in your body longer and side effects are strengthened:
+Your liver will break down and process the alcohol first – before the medication.
+This means that the medication stays in your body longer, and its side effects are multiplied; these can include: